spatie/laravel-responsecache/README.md

     'cache_store' => env('RESPONSE_CACHE_DRIVER', 'file'),

     /*
+     * Here you may define replacers that dynamically replace content from the response.
+     * Each replacer must implement the Replacer interface.
+     */
+    'replacers' => [
+        \Spatie\ResponseCache\Replacers\CsrfTokenReplacer::class,
+    ],

+    /*
      * If the cache driver you configured supports tags, you may specify a tag name
      * here.
 All responses will be tagged.
 When clearing the responsecache only
      * items with that tag will be flushed.